Old Phase Remnants in First Order Phase Transitions: Wall Cone Integration

-\textbf{Two spatial dimensions}-- For simplicity, we omit scale factors in this exposition and restore them in the full three-dimensional expression Eq.~\eqref{eq:3dgammar}.
+For simplicity, we omit scale factors in this exposition and restore them in the full three-dimensional expression Eq.~\eqref{eq:3dgammar}.
 In its final stage, the infinitesimal shrinking FV remnant is a triangle collapsing towards its incenter surrounded by three TV walls.
 The collapse probability per unit area per unit time, $d^2P_{r}/dAdt$ can be found by integrating along the past wall cone of the collapse point $C$.
 The radial and angular integrations can be separated, and the radial part is

 with the integration times ordered as $t_c<t_3<t_2<t_1<t$, corresponding to the nucleation time of each successive wall.
 The factors of $\Gamma$ gives the TV nucleation rate of each wall, and the factor of the FV fraction, $f_{\rm fv}$, is required since only FV points are eligible to collapse to TV.
-Since we are integrating along the past wall cone, the integration space is in the FV and no additional factors of $f_{\rm fv}$ show up inside the integrals.
-Otherwise, the TV would have already spread to point $C$ before time $t$.
+Since we are integrating along the past wall cone, the integration space of the walls is in the FV and no additional factors of $f_{\rm fv}$ show up inside the integrals.
+Otherwise, there would need to be a TV nucleation inside the within the past wall cone which would have already spread the TV point $C$ before time $t$.
+This would contradict the overall factor of $f_{\rm fv}$ imposed on point $C$.